 Relative to THAAD and Patriot, Aegis BMD warships have the advantage of being able to inconspicuously loiter offshore without the need for a large patch of land from which to operate.
 Given the politically charged nature of land-based American missile defense deployments in foreign countries, this capability is highly valuable.
 The SM-3 also has a much longer range than THAAD’s interceptors, hence the decision to use Aegis Ashore instead of THAAD for European missile defense.
 However, Aegis Ashore sites are not mobile, so their construction is a more substantial commitment than a THAAD deployment.

 As far as reliability, the SM-3 has succeeded in 29/36 intercept tests, the SM-2 Block IV in 4/4 intercept tests, and the SM-6 Dual I in 2/2 intercept tests.
 The SM-3’s relatively low success rate reflects the inherent complexity of the separating kill vehicle configuration.

 Aegis BMD is being aggressively upgraded to meet future threats.
-The new Advanced Missile Defense Radar (AMDR), officially designated AN/SPY-6, will equip all Flight III Arleigh Burke-class destroyers and offer a 30x increase in sensitivity and a 15 dB increase in power.
-The AN/SPY-6 uses active electronically scanned array antennae, allowing it to also serve as an illumination radar, jammer, and potentially even a communications link.
+The new Air and Missile Defense Radar (AMDR), officially designated AN/SPY-6, will equip all Flight III Arleigh Burke-class destroyers and offer a 30x increase in sensitivity and a 15 dB increase in power.
+The AN/SPY-6 is an active electronically scanned array radar, allowing it to also provide illumination, jamming, and potentially even a communications.
 The interceptors are under ongoing development as well; the newest SM-3 variant, Block IIA, achieves sizeable performance gains and may even be capable of intercepting intercontinental ballistic missiles, a capability which would have massive strategic implications.